julianocosta89/otel-lab/lab/src/otel-collector/README.md

     processors: [transform, batch]
     ```

-> [!NOTE]
     > As the Collector is only fetching metrics from the postgres service, we will only apply the `transform`
     to the metrics pipeline.

 ### Rerunning the application